wojiao-yc/wojiao-yc.github.io/_authors/wojiao-yc.md

 - **Technology**: I'm deeply interested in web development and software engineering
 - **Badminton**: As mentioned in my bio, I have a great passion for badminton
-- **Learning**: I believe in continuous learning and self-improvement

 ### What I Do